Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 Lisbon is known for fado shows (a type of melancholic Portuguese folk music), cobbled streets, ancient ruins and white cathedrals.
 It also boasts magnificent viewpoints, world-class museums and pleasant year-round weather.

 Located on the Atlantic coast, Lisbon is the westernmost capital of continental Europe.
 Furthermore, it’s the cultural, educational, business and tourist center of Portugal.
-Needless to say there’s a lot of fabulous things to do in Lisbon.
+Needless to say, there are a lot of fabulous things to do in Lisbon.

 An Overview of Lisbon